kronenthaler/eztv-rss-generator/README.md

 EZTV RSS Generator
 ==================

-This project scrappes the eztv.it page of a specified show and generates a RSS torrent feed that can be readed by uTorrent for automatize the download of TV show.
+This project scrappes the eztv.io page of a specified show and generates a RSS torrent feed that can be readed by uTorrent for automatize the download of TV show.